dhsorens/rholang/README.md

 Most of the computation in matching is done via the structural type system.
 The type system is set up in such a way that pattern-matching is type inclusion.
-Thus pattern matching is done via the type inclusion predicate `#isIn` in `is-in.k`.
+Thus pattern matching is done via the type inclusion predicate `#isIn` which lives in `is-in.k`.

 Generating a type does not require any extra cells in the configuration because we use strict functions with carefully chosen syntactic categories so that K will do those computations for us, without needing to outline the exact computation somewhere in a cell.
-That means we only need threads with a `<k>`-cell and a tuple space to model Rholang's computation.
+That means we only need threads with a `<k>`-cell and a tuplespace to model Rholang's computation.

 The auxiliary functions `#isEqualTo`, `#isProc`, `#isName`, `#type2proc`, etc. should also lend themselves to computation with strict functions instead of explicit cells.
 The inclusion predicate is nearly finished, except for some comments in the algorithm itself.

-The tuple space is modeled in `tuple-space.k`.
+The tuplespace is modeled in `tuple-space.k`.
 The rules for matching ought to be able to match simply by using a `required` clause at the end (see the given e.g. rule).
 That makes it so we don't have to explicitly keep track of which matches have been checked.
 How to handle joins is still an unsolved problem, but I suspect one could either slightly modify the type system or write a nice